Sending Docs Checklist for Business Entity Tax Returns

 Road Trip

 Our Colorado Springs offices are open Tuesday-Thursday during tax season.
-If making a road trip to our office, tax preparation seems to improve dramatically with donuts.
+If making a road trip to our office, tax preparation seems to improve dramatically with donuts or doughnuts, up to you.
 You can also hang out and have some coffee in our social lounge.
 Fun!

 Note: The ability to maintain our competitive fees relies on receiving soft copies (faxes, scans, emails) or hard copies of your originals.
 If you send us original documents and do not want them returned to you we will maintain them in our office for three years.
-If you want originals sent back to you, we must charge a $45 fee for the costs of copying and mailing.
-We do not have extra resources during tax season for this activity- we can only return originals in May.
+If you want originals sent back to you, please understand that we do not have extra resources during tax season for this activity- we can only return originals in May or November.

-All tax documents and work papers that you provide as hard copies will be scanned and uploaded to your Sharefile.
+All tax documents and work papers that you provide as hard copies will be scanned and uploaded to your ShareFile as your legacy locker.

 Let Us Know